Awarded the Best Paper Award on Gender Economics 9th Edition, UniCredit Foundation

 The evolving nature of atypical work arrangements is studied.
 A particular focus is placed on one such form of work relation: zero hour contracts (ZHCs).
 The paper uses existing secondary data and new survey data collected for the specific purpose of studying alternative work arrangements to describe the nature of ZHC work in the UK labour market.
 The interaction with labour market policy is also explored, in the context of the 2016 introduction of the UK’s National Living Wage.
 ZHC work is shown to be an important feature of today’s work arrangements, and a higher minimum wage has resulted in an increased use of ZHCs in the UK social care sector, and in low wage sectors more generally.

-“Self-employment and Alternative Work Arrangements: A Cross-Country Perspective”, with T. Boeri, A. B. Krueger and S. J. Machin, prepared for the Journal of Economic Perspectives
+“Solo Self-Employment and Alternative Work Arrangements: A Cross-Country Perspective on the Changing Composition of Jobs”, with T. Boeri, A. B. Krueger and S. J. Machin, prepared for the Journal of Economic Perspectives

 Alternative work arrangements, such as solo self-employment and gig-economy work, have been on the rise in most OECD countries.
 Yet, we still know too little about them.
 Drawing on ad-hoc surveys run in the UK, US and Italy, we document that solo self-employment is substantively different from self-employment with employees, being an intermediate status between employment and unemployment, a new frontier of under-employment.
 Its spread originates a strong demand for social insurance which rarely meets an adequate supply given the informational asymmetries of these jobs.
 Enforcing minimum wage legislation on these jobs and reconsidering the preferential tax treatment offered to self-employment could discourage abuse of these positions to hide de facto dependent employment jobs.
 Improved measures of labor slack should be developed to acknowledge that, over and above unemployment, some of the solo self-employment and alternative work arrangements present in today’s labor market are placing downward pressure on wage growth.